kattecon/gh-app-access-token-gen/README.md

 The action takes in some inputs and uses them to create a token that can be used to interact with the GitHub API.

+## Rationale

+The rationale behind this repository is to maintain simplicity and security at the forefront.
+It should be noted that the token generator may not be entirely suitable for all potential use cases due to limited flexibility.
+As a deliberate measure, customization options such as the utilization of custom GitHub URLs have been intentionally excluded.
+This decision was made based on the principle that less functionality translates to reduced testing and maintenance efforts, fewer bugs, easier code review, and less susceptibility to security vulnerabilities.
+The code base consist of a single short typescript source code [file](./src/index.ts).

 ## Inputs

 -   **app_id**: Required.
 Number.
 Github App Id - found in the app settings.
 -   **private_key**: Required.
 String.
 The private key of the GitHub App in PEM format.
+This includes -----BEGIN RSA PRIVATE KEY----- and -----END RSA PRIVATE KEY----- markers.
 -   **installation_id**: Optional.
 Number.
 The ID of the app installation - found in url of the installation.
 If not provided, the default is the ID of an installation found using the repository input for the action.
 -   **repository**: Optional.
 String.
 Repository name in the format owner/repo.
 Default value is the name of the current repository.
 The value is only used if **installation_id** is not provided.
 The repository is used to get the installation id for the app.
 It's expected the app is installed in the provided repository.